srijanshetty/notes/Computing/DB/db_implementations.md

 Transactions
 ============
 An indivisible operation is called a transaction.
-A transaction must fail or suceed, it cannot be partially complete.
+A transaction must fail or succeed, it cannot be partially complete.

 # Transactional Memory
 - Allows a group of load store operations happen atomically.